cam-cc/ERPapp/README.md

 ## Running the Application

-    1. Clone this repository: `git clone https://github.com/rajsingh5234/ERP.git`
+    1. Clone this repository: `git clone https://github.com/cam-cc/ERPapp.git`
-    2. Navigate to the project directory: `cd ERP`
+    2. Navigate to the project directory: `cd ERPapp`
     3. Install dependencies: `npm install`
     4. Run the development server: `npm run dev`
     5. Access the application in your browser at `http://localhost:5173`